gabiilimaa1996-sudo/front_serverest_dev/README.md

 - `401` for missing password
 - `401` for empty body

-The spec uses a dynamically created user before the suite runs to avoid dependency on pre-existing fixed credentials [3].
+The spec uses a dynamically created user before the suite runs to avoid dependency on pre-existing fixed credentials.

 ### `products/create-product.cy.js`

-Validates the `POST /produtos` endpoint with the following documented scenarios [1]:
+Validates the `POST /produtos` endpoint with the following documented scenarios:

 - `201` for successful creation
 - `400` for duplicated product name
 - `401` for missing, invalid, or expired token
 - `403` for administrator-only route

-The tests use a dynamic admin session and also create a non-admin user to validate the forbidden authorization scenario [1].
+The tests use a dynamic admin session and also create a non-admin user to validate the forbidden authorization scenario.

 ### `carts/list-carts.cy.js`

-Validates the `GET /carrinhos` endpoint with deterministic setup created through the API before the assertions run [2].
+Validates the `GET /carrinhos` endpoint with deterministic setup created through the API before the assertions run.

 Covered scenarios: